This article was first published in September 2019 and was last updated in June 2020.

 During the Heian Period, or about 2000 years ago, the Japanese learned to grow rice from its Chinese neighbors.
 The crop was relatively cheap, easy and abundant to produce.

-Rice quickly became a staple of the local diet for people of all social classes, much like the Maya relied on corn, and turned into the most important ingredient in Japanese dishes.
+Rice quickly became a staple of the local diet for people of all social classes, much like the Mayans relied on corn, and turned into the most important ingredient in Japanese dishes.

 Around the 7th and 9th century ACE, the Japanese adopted the Chinese use of chopsticks, and began cooking with soybeans.
 From that point on, tofu and soy sauce were here to stay.